search ]

 Critical CSS involves delivering only the CSS required to render above-the-fold content during the initial page load.
 CSS Grid can be a powerful ally in this strategy by defining key layout areas for immediate rendering.

-Focus on delivering the essential grid rules for the header, navigation, and main content in your critical CSS bundle, deferring non-critical styles for later.
+Focus on delivering the essential grid rules for the header, navigation, and main content in your critical CSS bundle.
+Defer non-critical styles for later.

-This reduces the time to first paint (TTFP) and improves perceived performance, especially on slower connections.
+This reduces the time to First Contentful Paint (FCP) and improves perceived performance, especially on slower connections.

 Common Pitfalls When Using CSS Grid